 There are so many places you can visit from London whether that’s by train, bus or car.
 You can go on your own or on an organised tour, however very often when looking online the same trips suggestions come up time and time again- Stonehenge, Bath, Brighton, Cotswolds, Windsor, Oxford and Cambridge.

 Now don’t get me wrong, these are all good trips to do from London and whilst living in London for the last 2.5 years I have done some of these trips, however as a resident of London or as a tourist who has been to London a few times these options may start to seem a little boring and very ‘done’, you want something a bit different right??

 See I told you I’ve done a few and if you do want to know how to visit these places and what to do, I won’t judge you for looking!

 I’m going to share with you some great alternative day trips from London visiting places that are a little less known, they include quaint English countryside towns, high coastal views and a hop over the sea to Europe, but the most important thing is that they are 1-2 hours from London and totally do-able within one day.

 However, if you would rather do a tour so you can sit back and relax, where possible I have linked a day tour by Get Your Guide.
 They offer a huge selection of tours, especially in the UK and are a really reputable company.
-If you decide that a tour of their’s fits you and you use the link in this post I receive a small commission for recommending it which keeps this site going and me travelling.
-The links to The Train Line are also affiliated links!
+If you decide that a tour of their’s fits you and you use the link in this post I receive a small commission for recommending it which keeps this site going.

 White Cliffs of Dover